-Students with an interest in international studies, as well as in careers in business, communications, education, environmental science, history, and politics, are encouraged to consider the minor as a supplement to their major.
+Students with an interest in international studies, as well as in careers in business, communications, education, global health, environmental science, history and politics are encouraged to consider the minor as a supplement to their major.
 Courses in the minor focus on the critical study of cultures and systems outside of the United States, as well as on the political, economic, social and cultural interrelationships within the contemporary global system.